gramineproject/gramine/Documentation/devel/features.md

 In case of SGX backend, `MAP_NORESERVE` flag is only supported for anonymous mappings and on [systems supporting EDMM](../sgx-intro.html#term-edmm) (otherwise it's silently ignored).
 When supported, instead of pre-accepting the region of enclave pages on mmap requests, the enclave pages are lazily accepted on page-fault events.
-Note that the current implementation has one caveat that when a process forks, the child process inherits the `MAP_NORESERVE` memory mappings of the parent process, but the content isn't copied (via checkpoint-and-restore in Gramine).

 `MAP_LOCKED`, MAP_POPULATE`, `MAP_NONBLOCK`, `MAP_HUGETLB`, `MAP_HUGE_2MB`, `MAP_HUGE_1GB` flags are
 ignored (allowed but have no effect). `MAP_SYNC` flag is not supported.